-I just got one of these and I don’t think I’ll sit on anything ever again.
+When I got one of these I didn’t think I’d sit on anything ever again.

 Plus, it’s just fun to bounce on.

 I looove leggings and I had to get maternity ones pretty early on.
 My belly started growing at 11-12 weeks and my regular leggings were getting uncomfortable.
-I bought a few pairs and they’re all I’ve been wearing this whole pregnancy.
+I bought a few pairs and they’re all I wore my whole pregnancy.

 You can also get other maternity pants as well as a belly band that allows you to wear your own pants without doing them up.
 It’s stretchy and covers that part where you do them up so it keeps them up.